 The rubber allows for better control when your hands are wet or covered with shaving cream.

-As covered previously, the Tough Blade contains only three cutting blades, which, as you will see in a moment, is very comparable to the Mach3:
+As covered previously, the Tough Blade contains only three cutting blades, which as you will see in a moment, is very comparable to the Mach3:

 Where the Tough Blade differs from modern cartridge razor brands is the absence of a precision trimmer for detailing:

-While the Tough Blade head is relatively small, making clean or precise cuts particularly around the nose, sideburns, or goatee, may take a few extra seconds to perform.
+While the Tough Blade head is relatively small, making clean or precise cuts particularly around the nose, sideburns, or goatee, it may take a few extra seconds to perform.